 Safeguarding concerns or allegations about another member of staff (including supply staff, other staff, volunteers, contractors and organisations or individuals using the school premises) posing a risk of harm to children must be responded to in the following way:

-- Referred to the Head Teacher. - Concerns or allegations about the Head Teacher should be referred to the Chair of Governors.
+- Referred to the Head of School. - Concerns or allegations about the Head of School/Executive Head Teacher should be referred to the Chair of Governors.

 Recording and responding